 - Join the MCC email list.

-- Look for updates on the MCC web sites or ask the council's MCC staff contact.
+- Look for updates on the MCC web sites and social media, or ask the council's MCC staff contact.

-- Check local television, radio and newspapers for the announcement of state budget approval.
+- Check local television, radio, newspapers, and social media for the announcement of state budget approval.

 Don't wait to find out the council's exact allocation amount before publicizing the availability of funds.
 Promotion really needs to start in August (and even as early as June before school ends) for applicants to adequately develop projects and prepare good applications.
 Because official MCC notification comes in late August, consider publishing the previous allocation and the average range of awards the council typically makes.